830000A 1983: JIMMY CLIFF.

 Additional musicians at the encores: Jimmy Page (gtr)/Jeff Beck (gtr)

-STU had his hand in the production/organization.
+STU also had his hand in the production/organisation!

 830921A 21st September: ALL STAR BAND.